Skip to content

 Location can be shared to separate layer instead of all users.
 This can be used in training where participants should not see each other's positions.
 See Layers guide.

-Multiple people in same patrol can share location.
-In dog patrol it often makes sense that both handler and assistant share.
+Multiple people in same search team can share location.
+In a dog team, it often makes sense that both handler and assistant share.

-If two people in same patrol use exactly same ID, their routes mix.
-Separate patrol members with slash.
+If two people in same search team use exactly same ID, their routes mix.
+Separate search team members with slash.
 See naming conventions.

 On Android, power-saving mode can stop location updates when display turns off.
 Karttahimmeli warns about this with yellow notification.